Pakistan turmoil deepens as court orders PM's arrest

 "But things seem to be moving beyond control," the officer added.
 "It is totally incorrect to say the army is behind Qadri.
 But if he brings thousands of people to the streets and things get worse, there may be very few options."

-The United States, a major aid donor despite strained ties with Pakistan in recent years, said it was up to the Pakistanis to resolve their political differences, but stressed its support for democratic rule.

-"That's an internal issue for Pakistanis to resolve, as long as it is resolved in a just and transparent manner that protects the constitution, protects the rule of law," State Department spokeswoman Victoria Nuland told reporters in Washington.
-"We stand strongly in favor of a democratically elected civilian government in Pakistan, and we'll continue to do so."

-(Additional reporting by Matthew Green and Mubasher Bukhari in ISLAMABAD and Jibran Ahmad in PESHAWAR; Writing by Michael Georgy; Editing by Raju Gopalakrishnan and Stacey Joyce)
+(Additional reporting by Matthew Green and Mubasher Bukhari in ISLAMABAD and Jibran Ahmad in PESHAWAR; Writing by Michael Georgy; Editing by Raju Gopalakrishnan)